leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 Revenue Percentage: Negative at -12.81%, indicating potential margin erosion.
 25% OFF shows a negative impact on both ISU and revenue percentage, suggesting a need for reassessment or optimization to align with business goals.

-In conclusion, BOGOF and 500 Cashback promotions stand out as effective strategies for striking a balance between incremental sales and healthy profit margins.
+In conclusion, BOGOF and ₹500 Cashback promotions stand out as effective strategies for striking a balance between incremental sales and healthy profit margins.

 PRODUCT AND CATEGORY ANALYSIS

-1. Produce a report that calculate the incremental revenue percentage (IR%) for each category during the Diwali and Sankranti campaign.
+1. Produce a report that calculates the incremental revenue percentage (IR%) for each category during the Diwali and Sankranti campaigns.
 -- The report calculates each product category's Incremental Revenue Percentage (IR%) during the Diwali and Sankranti campaigns.
 Here are the findings from the data:

 Home Appliances: